Plenipotentiary (horse): Background

 Plenipotentiary was a big, heavily built chestnut horse with a narrow white blaze standing 15.2 hands high.
 He was described as a horse of "extraordinary beauty" but also possessing the size and strength to work "between the shafts of a cabriolet".
 He was bred by his owner Stanlake Batson of Horseheath, Cambridgeshire.

 His sire, Emilius, won the Derby in 1823 and went on to become a successful stallion at the Riddlesworth stud which was owned and run by Thomas Thornhill.
-Apart from Plenipotentiary, Emilius's best winners included Priam (Derby), Riddlesworth (2000 Guineas) and Mango (St Leger) and he was British Champion sire in 1830 and 1831.
+Apart from Plenipotentiary, Emilius's best winners included Priam, Riddlesworth and Mango and he was British Champion sire in 1830 and 1831.
 Plenipotentiary was one of several good winners produced by the mare Harriet.
 According to one account, however, there was some doubt about Plenipotentiary's paternity: Thomas Thornhill's son-in law claimed that Harriet had actually been covered by a stallion named Merlin.

 Plenipotentiary's rather unwieldy name was habitually shortened to “Plenipo” by racing followers and writers.
 He was trained at Newmarket, Suffolk by George Payne.